ITI Talks: Wi-Fi sensors and behavioural change

-Distinguished speakers, Miguel Ribeiro and Francisco Rebelo, graced the event to share their groundbreaking research and insights on two captivating topics that have far-reaching implications for society.
+Distinguished speakers Miguel Ribeiro and Francisco Rebelo graced the event to share their groundbreaking research and insights on two captivating topics with far-reaching societal implications.
 The event was conducted in a hybrid format, with physical locations in Lisbon’s Hub Criativo do Beato and Funchal’s Tecnopolo, alongside a well-coordinated ZOOM session connecting attendees worldwide.

 Miguel Ribeiro, a Postdoctoral researcher at Instituto Superior Técnico, mesmerized the audience with his talk on “Sensing and Community Crowd Sensing using Passive Wi-Fi.”
 With his background in informatics and a PhD in Computer Science and Engineering, Miguel Ribeiro’s expertise in citizen sensing and passive Wi-Fi sensors proved enlightening.
 His research focused on utilizing human-related datasets to create public dashboards for specific points of interest.
 His system aims to enhance citizens’ commute and travel experiences by processing information from passive Wi-Fi sensors and environmental data.
 This technology provides real-time information on site load, social media prevalence, weather, and transportation at various locations, optimizing travel routes and visitor experiences.
 The talk showcased the successful implementation and deployment of the system, using user interfaces for public displays.